SS501: 2016–present: Double S 301, Reunion and 20th anniversary world tour

 On December 29, 2018, Hyungjun was discharged from the military, and announced he would join the group's discussions regarding a comeback.

 On October 2, 2020, Youngsaeng and Kyujong held a performance under the SS501 name in celebration of Chuseok alongside U-Kiss, Narsha, Teen Top, and T-ara.

+On October 17, 2024, it was confirmed the group would reunite to release a Japanese album for their 20th anniversary.

+On May 1, 2025, Henecia announced that Kim Hyun Joong, Heo Young Saeng and Kim Kyu Jong will reunite as Five O One for the groups 20th anniversary and will start their world tour in July.

 Artistry

 Although most of their music is composed by various people, the members of SS501 have also contributed to their albums.
 Five of them wrote the lyrics for "Green Peas" from Rebirth Album dedicated especially to their fans.
 Kim Hyung-jun and his brother, Kim Ki-bum, formerly of U-KISS, composed, under the name "H&B", the songs: "Want It", "The One", "I AM" from U R Man Album and "Hey G" from Solo Collection Album.
 Kim Hyung-jun also wrote the lyrics of the song "Obsess" in their Rebirth album.
 Heo Young-saeng composed his solo song "Is It Love?" from Solo Collection Album and wrote the lyrics of "Until Forever", one of the tracks in SS501's album Destination.
 Park Jung-min composed the song "Kiss" which is sung by Rainbow from Gossip Girl Album, where he performed the song at their Persona concert.
 He also wrote the lyrics of Not Alone and contributed to all the other songs from his album.
 He wrote lyrics in Japanese and sang the song "Your Colour" himself for his new mobile drama for LISMO Channel in Japan entitled Love Song In August.